-We need protection because even those of us with experience working at heights can lose our balance or grip; we can slip, trip, or misstep at any time.
-We may think that our reflexes will protect us, but even if we have great balancing and motor skills, we are at risk of falling
+Ever since we began working above ground level, falls have been among the most common causes of serious injuries and deaths.
+We all need fall protection because even those of us with years of experience working at heights can suddenly lose our balance or grip and fall.
+We may think that our reflexes are fast enough to protect us, but even if we have great balancing and motor skills, and when we’re distracted, we're at risk of falling

 And, as the photo to the right illustrates, some people just don't understand fall hazards.
 Consequently they do things at work and home that defy good sense.
 The information in this course will help alert and prevent workers from falls.

 As you can see, most fall injuries are caused by falls from ladders.